Washington Double Star Catalog

 publication.

-let us provide you with the "ready to fold into the catalog"
+for the "ready to fold into the catalog" format and submit the

 - Who created and maintains all the USNO double star